 Does it really matter if I’m a member or not?
-Why do I have to take a class to even become a member?
+Why do I have to take a class to become a member?
 Why do I have to sign anything?
 People often ask these questions about our membership process, skeptical as to why there seem to be so many “hoops” to jump through.
 It’s true.
 We take membership seriously and with a lot of gravity.
 Committing yourself to a body of believers is weighty.
 But it’s also wonderful.
-When Members join, they commit to a spiritual family that provides encouragement and support.
+When members join, they commit to a spiritual family that provides encouragement and support.
 They are called to a biblical degree of responsibility, service and sacrifice to their brothers and sisters.
 Our elders and leaders also pledge to assist our members with care, counsel, prayer and teaching.

 How do I become a member of Cobblestone?

 Cobblestone Community Church is a large and growing spiritual family.
 We belong to each other, whether we have formally joined the church or not.
 You can belong to this spiritual family at whatever point you are in your spiritual journey.
 However, membership in Cobblestone Community Church is both a privilege and responsibility.
 Our members vote on important decisions like the annual budget, decision to purchase land, etc.

 In addition, membership opens doors to leadership (certain leadership roles are reserved for those who have committed themselves to membership in the church).
 It is a way of stepping across an important line and saying, “You can count on me and hold me accountable.”
 It builds relationship; it is a way of saying to others in the church, “I am willing to belong to you.”
 It is one of the ways we measure our effectiveness as a church; those who commit to membership are helping us become more effective.